DSkrzypiec/blogImpl/content/post/cron/index.md

 which is greater then a minute from that time.
 If given time is `2024-04-25 12:19:00` then the next one should be at `12:50:00`.
-When we are already at `12:51:10`, there is no "next" minute in `minute` field, so we know that the next schedule point will be in the hour and at `minute[0]` minute.
+When we are already at `12:51:10`, there is no "next" minute in `minute` field, so we know that the next schedule point will be in the next hour and at `minute[0]` minute.
 Easy.

 As you can probably see, the same reasoning applies to hours.
 So far so good.
 We can correctly determine the next schedule point using just few `if`s,